kubernetes/community/contributors/guide/issue-triage.md

 ## Planning Milestones
 Please visit the developer guide section for detailed information on [targeting features, issues and PRs to release milestones](https://github.com/LappleApple/community/blob/master/contributors/devel/sig-release/release.md).
 We use milestones, based on minor version, for determining if a bug should be fixed as part of the next Kubernetes release.
 Every minor release has two milestones, and they are increasingly scrutinized in the weeks just before a release.
 When our milestones are empty, we can release a new version of Kubernetes.

-### Some pointers about bugs
+### Some Pointers About Bugs
 - **vX.Y**: The list of bugs that will be merged for that milestone once ready.
 - **vX.Y-candidate**: The list of bugs that we might merge for that milestone.
 A bug shouldn't be in this milestone for more than a day or two towards the end of the milestone's lifespan.
 It should either be triaged either into vX.Y, or moved out of the release milestones.
 - The above [priority](#define-priority) scheme still applies.
 - A few days before release, we will probably move all `priority/important-soon` and `priority/important-longterm` bugs out of that milestone in bulk.

 ## Footnotes
-### Support requests
+### Support Requests: Channels
 These should be directed to the following:
 * [User documentation](https://kubernetes.io/docs/home/) and
 [troubleshooting guide](https://kubernetes.io/docs/tasks/debug-application-cluster/troubleshooting/)